Coon song: Effects on African-American music

 Coon songs contributed to the development and acceptance of authentic African-American music.
 Elements from coon songs were incorporated into turn-of-the-century African-American folk songs, as was revealed by Howard W. Odum's 1906–1908 ethnomusicology fieldwork.
 Similarly, coon songs' lyrics influenced the vocabulary of the blues, culminating with Bessie Smith's singing in the 1920s.
-Black songwriters and performers who participated in the creation of coon songs profited commercially, enabling them to go on to develop a new type of African American musical theater based at least in part on African-American traditions.
+The term "Coon shouting" has also been used to describe an energetic singing technique used by black female singers like Josephine Baker and Ethel Waters, though Waters emphasized that her delivery was softer than 'shouters' like Bessie Smith and Ma Rainey. black songwriters and performers who participated in the creation of coon songs profited commercially, enabling them to go on to develop a new type of African American musical theater based at least in part on African-American traditions.
 Coon songs also contributed to the mainstream acceptance of ragtime music, paving the way for the acceptance of other African-American music.
 Ernest Hogan, when discussing his "All Coons Look Alike to Me" shortly before his death, commented: